LABR: Labor Studies (Undergraduate)

 LABR 3140 Writing Labor’s Story (4 Credits)

-Attributes: Basic Communication Gen Ed, Liberal
+Attributes: Basic Communication Gen Ed, *Communication Gen Ed-Oral, *Communication Gen Ed-Written, Liberal

 LABR 3150 Labor on Film (4 Credits)